-This chocolate pudding pie combines a crunchy cookie crust, a silken bittersweet chocolate pudding, and clouds of voluminous whipped cream.
-Just like those classic pies you experienced as a kid at diners.
+This chocolate pudding pie combines a crunchy cookie crust, a silken bittersweet chocolate pudding, and clouds of voluminous whipped cream in a single dessert that tastes as spectacular as it looks.
+Just like those classic diner pies you see in the refrigerator case.
 But better.
+Don’t blame us if you find yourself sneaking to the fridge at midnight for seconds.
+Maybe thirds.–Angie Zoobkoff

 Dark Chocolate Pudding Pie